7UKECREAT0R/MCCompiledSource/mc-compiled/mcc-cheatsheet.md

 : A JSON object achieved by $dereferencing a preprocessor variable holding one.

 ## Commands
-All the commands in the language (version 1.17).
+All the commands in the language (version 1.18).
 The command ID is the first word of the line, followed by the arguments it gives.
 Each command parameter includes the type it's allowed to be and its name.
 A required parameter is surrounded in `<angle brackets>`, and an optional parameter is surrounded in `[square brackets]`.

-### Category: preprocessor
+### Category: preprocessor {id="commands-preprocessor"}
 Commands that allow the user to do things at compile time.
 Preprocessor commands generally start with a `$` and are highlighted differently than regular commands.

 [Add to Preprocessor Variable](Simple-Variable-Commands.md#all-of-them)